ehsanmok/create-your-own-lang-with-rust/book/src/02_firstlang/functions.md

 ## How Function Calls Work

 When we evaluate a function call like `add(3, 4)`, several things happen in sequence.
-Understanding this sequence is crucial for understanding how programming languages work.
+Understanding this sequence is key to understanding how programming languages work.

 Here's the process: